-The module's content will typically include topics such as the following as they relate to European, Asian, African or other cinemas:
+The module's content will typically include topics such as the following as they relate to European, Asian, African or other world cinemas:

-- Realisms and neo-realism - New Waves - Cinema and Modernity, modernisms and postmodernism - Decolonisation and post-independence experiences - The popular and the art-house (in relation to figures such as the auteur, genres and stars) - The national and the transnational - Contemporary directions: cinema and the global
+- 1. Realisms and neo-realism

+- 2. New Waves

+- 3. Cinema and Modernity, modernisms and postmodernism

+- 4. Decolonisation and post-independence experiences

+- 5. The popular and the art-house (in relation to figures such as the auteur, genres and stars)

+- 6. The national and the transnational

+- 7. Cinema and the avant-garde